 At Oldbury Tours we have chosen an exclusive selection of accommodation near Stonehenge and Avebury, within our Unesco World Heritage region.
 We believe that combined with one of our bespoke tours of the Avebury and Stonehenge World Heritage Site the accommodation we recommend will give you the best possible experience during your stay in the area.
-While all sharing our philosophy on how to deliver a truly special service our exclusive selection will include all accommodation types: luxury hotels, farm stays, pubs, self-catering cottages and bed and breakfast accommodation.
+While all sharing our philosophy on how to deliver a truly special service our exclusive selection includes all accommodation types: luxury hotels, farm stays, pubs, self-catering cottages and bed and breakfast accommodation and even shepherd’s huts.

 Our recommended luxury hotels all lie on the edge of our touring region and make excellent starting points for a bespoke tour.
 They all offer accommodation of the highest quality and each include something that will make your stay in the area extra special whether that be a spa, Michelin starred cooking or an idyllic village setting.